 Other diagnostic techniques

-- Is the technique of choice for prenatal diagnosis before 12 weeks of, for example:
+- Is the technique of choice for invasive prenatal diagnosis before 15 weeks.

 - Results are rapid.

-- There is a lesser risk of pregnancy loss compared with early amniocentesis (~5%).
+- There is less risk of pregnancy loss compared with early amniocentesis (which is no longer recommended) but a greater risk of pregnancy loss compared with mid-trimester amniocentesis.

-Any benefits of earlier diagnosis with CVS must be carefully balanced against the greater risk of pregnancy loss compared with second-trimester amniocentesis.
-There appears in some series to be no significant difference in long-term health outcomes between children who had transcervical CVS or amniocentesis for prenatal testing.
+Any benefits of earlier diagnosis with CVS must be carefully balanced against the slightly greater risk of pregnancy loss compared with second-trimester amniocentesis.
+There appears to be no significant difference in long-term health outcomes between children who had transcervical CVS or amniocentesis for prenatal testing.

 Further reading & references